MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-In this query algebra, `It` is the identity query.
-Since `It` can be mixed into any composition without changing the result, we can
+In this query algebra, `It` is the identity query with respect to composition (`>>`).
+The query `It` simply reproduces for its output what it recieves as its input.
+Hence, `It` can be woven into any composition without changing the result.
-write:

     chicago[It >> Get(:department) >> Get(:name)]
     #=>